Simon Le Coultre

-Simon Le Coultre is a Swiss professional ice hockey defenceman who is currently playing with Genève-Servette HC of the National League (NL).
+Simon Le Coultre (born August 9, 1999) is a Swiss professional ice hockey defenceman for Genève-Servette HC of the National League (NL).
 He played his junior hockey with the Moncton Wildcats of the QMJHL.

 Playing career

 Le Coultre played 154 games (60 points) over 3 seasons with the Moncton Wildcats of the QMJHL.

 On January 8, 2019, Le Coultre signed his first professional contract with Genève-Servette HC of the National League, agreeing to a 3-year deal.
 Le Coultre scored his first NL goal on September 20, 2019, against HC Ambrì-Piotta in a 3-2 shootout win at the Valascia.
 He finished his first NL season having played all 50 regular season games and tallied 19 points (5 goals).

 On January 16, 2021, Le Coultre was issued a two-game suspension and a CHF 1,700 fine for a late hit on HC Ambrì-Piotta's Brian Flynn in a game on January 12, 2021.

 On July 6, 2021, Le Coultre was signed to an early two-year contract extension by Servette through the 2023-24 season.